l7mp/stunner/README.md

 STUNner comes with a simple STUN/TURN client called [`turncat`](utils/turncat) that can be used to test whether installation is successful.
-The `turncat` client will open a UDP tunnel through STUNner into your Kubernetes cluster that can be used to access any UDP service running inside the cluster; for more info, see the [documentation](utils/turncat).
-For simplicity, we shall use `turncat` to reach the Kubernetes DNS service.
+The `turncat` client will open a UDP tunnel through STUNner into your Kubernetes cluster.
+This tunnel can be used to access any UDP service running inside the cluster; for more info, see the `turncat` [documentation](utils/turncat).

+For a quick verification that STUNner is up and running, we shall use `turncat` to reach the Kubernetes DNS service.

 First, we store the STUN/TURN credentials for later use.